raitk3/among-us/README.md

 ## A new feature or improvement maybe?

 - Same as before but add the request instead of a bug.
-- Add label "feature" or "enhancement" instead.
+- Add label "enhancement" instead.

 # List of files